-In analysing the main subject before it, the Group - basing itself on the papers submitted - examined four broad subjects:
+1. In analysing the main subject before it, the Group basing itself on the papers submitted - examined four broad subjects:

-- long-term trends in the Soviet Union and Eastern Europe; - trends in Western Europe; - trends in the U.S. and Canada; - key elements for the future of the Alliance. - 2.
-Reviewing possible trends in the Soviet Union and Eastern Europe which might have consequences over a longer term, the Group felt that the situation showed considerable fluidity and many uncertainties concerning the internal situation and foreign relations of these countries and that this made predictions particularly difficult. - 3.
-It was recognised that pressures exist inside the Soviet Union which seemed to call for significant changes: certain groups, particularly amongst the elites consisting of intellectuals, artists, and managers, are dissatisfied with the present state of affairs.
-The Soviet Union being a multi-national entity might also feel a rising wave of national awareness amongst its populations, a development which might increasingly become a matter of concern for Soviet leaders. - But are these pressures strong enough, it was asked, to lead to important political changes in the foreseeable future?
+- long-term trends in the Soviet Union and Eastern Europe; - trends in Western Europe; - trends in the US and Canada; - key elements for the future of the Alliance.

+2. Reviewing possible trends in the Soviet Union and Eastern Europe which might have consequences over a longer term, the Group felt that the situation showed considerable fluidity and many uncertainties concerning the internal situation and foreign relations of these countries and that this made predictions particularly difficult.

+3. It was recognised that pressures exist inside the Soviet Union which seemed to call for significant changes: certain groups, particularly amongst the elites consisting of intellectuals, artists, and managers, are dissatisfied with the present state of affairs.
+The Soviet Union, being a multinational entity, may also undergo pressure from national minorities in its population, a development which might increasingly become a matter of concern for Soviet leaders.

+But are these pressures strong enough, it was asked, 4. to lead to important political changes in the foreseeable future?
 It was felt that the basic problem was rather one of economic progress and development than of political change.
-Soviet leaders find themselves faced with the need to assure economic growth, to raise the standard of living and to make the Soviet economy and society more efficient in economic They are equally faced with the problem of how to terms. achieve this without losing strict party control over Soviet society or at least of achieving this with a minimum of No doubt Soviet leaders would wish political concessions. to maintain party control unimpaired over a more productive and efficient economy, the achievements of which could compare with the capitalist world.
-They are aware that they have to learn from the West and that certain reforms and decisions are necessary.
-The word "liberalization" often used in this context was considered as misleading, as it might imply a degree of freedom which Soviet leaders would not be willing to grant; and it would therefore be more appropriate to speak of possible economic reforms.
+Soviet leaders find themselves faced with the need to assure economic growth, to raise the standard of living and to make the Soviet economy and society more efficient in economic They are equally faced with the problem of how to terms. achieve this without losing strict party control over Soviet society or at least of achieving this with a minimum of political concessions.
+No doubt Soviet leaders would wish to maintain party control unimpaired over a more productive and efficient economy, the achievements of which could compare with They are aware that they have to learn the capitalist world. from the West and that certain reforms and decisions are The word "liberalization" often used in this context necessary. was considered as misleading, as it might imply a degree of freedom which Soviet leaders would not be willing to grant; and it would therefore be more appropriate to speak of possible economic reforms.